-VICS XXII is proud to welcome back Keynote Speaker Mr. Charles Blaha.
+VICS XXIII is proud to welcome back Keynote Speaker Mr. Charles Blaha.

 Charles Blaha is the Director of the Office of Security and Human Rights in the State Department’s Bureau of Democracy, Human Rights, and Labor.
 From 2013 until January 2016 he was Director of the same Bureau’s Office of Western Hemisphere Affairs.
 Prior to that, Mr. Blaha served in the Department’s International Organizations Bureau’s Human Rights and Humanitarian Affairs Office, and as Counselor for the Political and Specialized Agencies Section of the U.S. Mission to the UN in Geneva, where he worked primarily on issues related to the UN Human Rights Council.